tesla

 The tesla is named after the Serbian-American electrical engineer Nikola Tesla.

-• magnetic field strength, symbol H, measured in amperes per metre, symbol A m-1
+- H is the strength of the applied magnetic field in amperes per metre, symbol A m-1,

 Lorentz force